Indiana vs. Tennessee Women's Basketball Predictions & Picks - November 23

 Indiana Performance Insights (2022-23)

-- The Hoosiers had a +603 scoring differential last season, topping opponents by 18.8 points per game.
-They put up 80.9 points per game, sixth in college basketball, and allowed 62.1 per outing to rank 110th in college basketball.
+- The Hoosiers outscored opponents by 18.8 points per game last season (posting 80.9 points per game, sixth in college basketball, and giving up 62.1 per contest, 110th in college basketball) and had a +603 scoring differential.

-- With 78.5 points per game in Big Ten matchups, Indiana put up 2.4 fewer points per game in conference games compared to its overall average (80.9 PPG).
+- In conference matchups, Indiana put up fewer points per game (78.5) than its season average (80.9).

+- The Hoosiers put up 81.1 points per game at home last year, compared to 78.5 points per game away from home, a difference of 2.6 points per contest.

+- Defensively Indiana played better in home games last year, surrendering 56.6 points per game, compared to 65.8 when playing on the road.

 Tennessee Performance Insights (2022-23)

-- The Volunteers averaged 77.1 points per game last season (19th in college basketball) while giving up 65.9 per outing (222nd in college basketball).
-They had a +412 scoring differential overall and outscored opponents by 11.2 points per game.
+- The Volunteers outscored opponents by 11.2 points per game last season (scoring 77.1 points per game to rank 19th in college basketball while giving up 65.9 per outing to rank 222nd in college basketball) and had a +412 scoring differential overall.

-- The Volunteers scored 79.4 points per game at home last season, and 76.4 on the road.
+- At home, the Volunteers put up 79.4 points per game last season, three more than they averaged away (76.4).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.